rackerlabs/support-how-to/content/how-to/dedicated-hosting/id-federation-map-policies-permissions-dedicated/index.md

 Active Directory&reg; Federation Services (AD FS) or Okta&trade;.

-The SAML attributes and assertions that you configure in your SAML provider are sent to Rackspace so that they can be mapped into Rackspace permissions.
+The SAML attributes and assertions that you configure in your SAML provider go to Rackspace and get mapped into Rackspace permissions.

 **Note**: You can programmatically retrieve the default values for connecting your SAML provider to Rackspace by downloading the [Rackspace service provider metadata file](https://login.rackspace.com/federate/sp.xml), then uploading it to your SAML provider.

 For instructions, see the following reference that corresponds to your SAML
 provider: